STAT545-UBC/STAT545-UBC-original-website/git00_index.md

 #### Push/Pull buttons greyed out in RStudio

 Are you sure your local repository is tracking a remote repository, e.g. a GitHub repo?
 Go [here](git07_git-usage.html#step-2-plan-b) for instructions on how to check.
+There is more discussion of this on an [RStudio Support thread](https://support.rstudio.com/hc/communities/public/questions/200640128-It-seems-that-if-git-remote-was-specified-at-the-command-line-that-it-s-not-reflected-in-the-RStudio-UI).

 #### Push rejected